 Julie does environmental compliance, mostly with air quality, and utilizes systems to help her clients stay compliant.

 As a result, Julie has adopted some systems in her home life as well.
 She loves systems so much that she shares many of them on her blog, Fab Working Mom Life.

 One question with many answers

-Julie asked one simple question and got many interesting responses.
-She asked, what would make your life easier now?
+Julie asked a straightforward question and got many interesting responses.
+She wondered, what would make your life easier now?

-The response was pretty interesting.
+The response was pretty impressive.
 Julie got back answers like: